yeikol2703/atreyus-challenge/README.md

 swapping to Postgres in production is a one-line connection string change.

 ## Trade-offs & Known Limitations

-- **Tool call limit**: Groq/Llama caps function calls per response (~5).
-PDFs with many line items may not get all items extracted or priced.
-Fix in production: batch items or use a model without this limit (Claude, GPT-4).

 - **No auth**: Authentication and multi-tenancy are out of scope for this demo.